Non-normality, optimality and synchronization: Non-normality

 Most of the analysis which follows below has appeared elsewhere, such as \cite{trefethen2005} for non-normality and pseudospectra in general, and specifically for networks in \cite{asllani2018,asllani2018top,muolo2019,muolo2021}.
 We assume here that all matrices in this work are square unless otherwise noted.
 A matrix $A \in \mathbb{R}^{n \times n}$ is defined to be normal if \cite{horn1985,golub2013},

-In this work we will be examining real valued matrices, however the property of normality can be extended to complex valued matrices by substituting the conjugate transpose anywhere one sees the transpose and Hermitian is substituted for symmetric.
-It is easy to see that a matrix will be normal if it is symmetric, since $A = A^T$ in this scenario.
+In this work we will be examining real valued matrices, however the property of normality can be extended to complex valued matrices by substituting the conjugate transpose for the transpose and Hermitian is substituted for symmetric.
+It is easy to see that a matrix will be normal if it is symmetric, since $A = A^T$ in this scenario, other classes of matrices are normal as well, such as skew-symmetric, orthogonal and unitary.
 A matrix is called non-normal if it is not normal.
 Two matrices, $A$ and $B$ are called similar if there exists an invertible matrix P such that \cite{horn1985,golub2013}:

 By the spectral theorem \cite{halmos1963}, any normal matrix is similar to a diagonal matrix $\Lambda$ by an orthogonal matrix $Q$, so,